milnerLFC/Football-Manag-Air-IPSA-GP211/README.md

 # Installation

-Taille : environ 1 GO *(les fichiers .wav dans './musics/ambiance' peuvent être ignorés pour alléger le téléchargement mais si le fichier est vide le programme ne fonctionnera pas)*
+Taille : +/- 1 GO *(les fichiers .wav dans './musics/ambiance' peuvent être ignorés pour alléger le téléchargement mais si le fichier est vide le programme ne fonctionnera pas)*

 Size : about 1 GO *(the .wav files in './musics/ambiance' can be ignored to reduce the program size and download time but if this folder is empty the program won't work)*